 - Connects with the business strategy, initiatives, and goals of Ontario Pork

-- April 2017 – Industry Collaboration and Partnerships
+- February 2018 – Industry Collaboration and Partnerships - A Value-Chain Tour

 All producers interested in advancing themselves in their leadership journey are encouraged to apply.
 The cost of the program will be covered by Ontario Pork.
 For more information or to apply, please contact the Board Executive Assistant.
 Registration is on “first-come, first-served” basis.